idrassi/DirHash/README.md

 ResultFileName specifies an optional text file where the result will be appended.

+if -sum is specified, program will output the hash of every file processed in a format similar to shasum.

-If -clip is specified, the hash result is copied to Windows clipboard.
+if -clip is specified, the hash result is copied to Windows clipboard.
+This switch is ignored when -sum is specified.

 If -progress is specified, information about the progress of file hash operation is displayed.